jlabclouds/Flask/README.md

 - **Educational Demos:**
     Demonstrate web development concepts in a classroom or workshop setting.
 For example, show how to implement user authentication, template inheritance, or form validation using simple, readable code.

-FlaskJinjaPy works well alongside the following technologies and tools:
+Flask works well alongside the following technologies and tools:

 - **Flask Extensions:**
     - *Flask-WTF:* Simplifies form creation and validation.